evaristoc/ar_experiments/README.md

 Models, animations and examples are usually found on codepen, Poly, three.js' pages, tutorials.

+###Code Revisions
-For those who like to have an insight of the code, I am now and then posting pictures of my whiteboard analyses of some chosen scripts as well as the modifications I am making on them.
+For those who like to have an insight of the code, I am posting pictures of some of my whiteboard analyses of some chosen scripts as well as the modifications I am making on them.
 When modifying a script I usually look for better readibility, re-usability and separation of concerns.
 I usually write ES5 JS OOP / Module Pattern because I find it still more compatible and widespread in this sector (graphic design with JS) but there could be examples with other characteristics.

+---

 *Visit the current gh-page for this repo at: https://evaristoc.github.io/ar_experiments for a selection of examples and code revisions*